Red Ruby da Sleeze

-"Red Ruby da Sleeze" is a song by rapper Nicki Minaj from her fifth studio album, Pink Friday 2 (2023).
+"Red Ruby da Sleeze", often stylized "Red Ruby Da Sleeze", is a song by rapper Nicki Minaj from her fifth studio album, Pink Friday 2 (2023).
 Initially released on March 3, 2023 as a promotional single, it was officially released on March 14, 2023 to US rhythmic contemporary radio through Republic Records, serving as the album's second single.
 It contains a sample of "Never Leave You (Uh Oooh, Uh Oooh)" (2003) by Lumidee and was produced by Go Grizzly, Cheeze Beatz, and Tate Kobang.
 The song debuted in the top 20 in the United States.

 Background and composition

 Nicki Minaj first previewed the track on February 23, 2023, on Instagram, also announcing in a post that it would be released on March 3, 2023.
 She teased the song with a video of her rapping to it at the Trinidad and Tobago Carnival.
 Minaj referred to the track as a "street record b4 [sic] my next official single."

 Over a beat of "near-Flamenco handclaps" and trap drums, the song finds Nicki Minaj rapping and singing.
 The chorus functions as a percussive breakdown, featuring faint vocals of "Uh oooooh's" from the sample of Lumidee's "Never Leave You (Uh Oooh, Uh Oooh)" in the background.

 Minaj performs in her new titular alter-ego, Red Ruby or Red Ruby Da Sleeze.
 Media speculated that Minaj dissed Megan Thee Stallion with the lyric "700 on 'em horses when we fixin' to leave / But I don't fuck with horses since Christopher Reeves", which references actor Christopher Reeve's falling off a horse accident that left him paralyzed.
 It was also speculated that the lyrics "Dorito bitches mad that they not chose" and "Ya fuckin' bozo / That .40 cal a make 'em dance like a go-go" addressed Megan, the former alluding to Megan's promotional song "Flamin' Hottie" for a Hot Cheetos and Doritos Super Bowl commercial, and the latter alluding to the claim that rapper Tory Lanez allegedly yelled "Dance bitch, dance!" when shooting at Megan.
 Minaj also references fashion designer Donna Karan with the lyric "We don't be Karen like Donna-na, na-na-na-na".